Please note, this post was originally written in 2014 and updated in 2020

 I also like their Tangier scrub jacket.
 But don’t make the mistake I did and order a size too large!
 I assumed it’d be a big small and I like my scrub jackets a little on the larger side, but man… it was definitely too big!

-If you decide you’d like to order some FIGS Scrubs, enter the code FIGSKATI at checkout to receive 15% off of one order!
+If you decide you’d like to order some FIGS Scrubs, you won’t be disappointed.

 I also recommend signing up for their email list, because they frequently send out emails with discount codes.